 Empowering Rural Communities On The Brink Of A Massive Pandemic

-Misinformation, rumours, stigma, and conspiracy theories related to the Covid-19 pandemic have been spreading in at least 25 languages in 87 countries, according to a new study.
-The study, published in the American Journal of Tropical Medicine and Hygiene, said out of the 2,276 reports for which text ratings were available, claims in 1,865 of them (around 82 per cent) were found to be false.
-Out of 2,311 reports related to the novel coronavirus, 89 per cent were classified as rumours, 7.8 per cent were conspiracy theories and 3.5 per cent were stigma.
+American Journal of Tropical Medicine and Hygiene, said out of the 2,276 reports for which text ratings were available, claims in 1,865 of them (around 82 percent) were found to be false.
+Out of 2,311 reports related to the novel coronavirus, 89 percent were classified as rumors, 7.8 percent were conspiracy theories and 3.5 percent were stigma.

-The implications of such rumour-mongering are often disastrous to individuals, families and communities.
-The examples of extreme steps taken as a result of some misinformation or lack of accurate information are aplenty.
+The implications of such rumor-mongering are often disastrous to individuals, families, and communities.
+Examples of extreme steps taken as a result of some misinformation or lack of accurate information are aplenty.
 Take some examples of how people’s lives have been devastated due to the spread of misinformation.
 A 35-year-old Sanitary Supervisor working at the frontline in the fight against COVID hanged himself in his native place, Medak, three days after he tested positive for COVID-19, fearing the worst consequences.

 • A sense of fear gripped the old city after fake messages saying there were dozens of Covid-19 deaths and mass burials began circulating on social media platforms including Facebook and WhatsApp.